The Woodrite Gear Mechanism Options

 Of course, any of the retractable operating mechanisms will always take the addition of a remote control electric opener operating the door smoothly and effortlessly.

-Choose an operator like the Hormann Promatic E for doors up to approx. 10 feet wide and the more powerful Supramatic E for doors wider than this.
-For extra large doors at 16 feet wide and maybe over 7 feet high, you may want to consider the Supramatic P or the Seip TS100 for the extra power, especially if the door is frequently used.
+Choose an operator like the Hormann Promatic BiSecur for doors up to approx. 10 feet wide and the more powerful Supramatic BiSecur for doors wider than this.
+For extra large doors at 16 feet wide and maybe over 7 feet high, you may want to consider the Supramatic P for the extra power, especially if the door is frequently used.

 Call us if you are not sure on (01926) 463888.